Child Support Glossary

 Direct Income Withholding

-A procedure, whereby an income withholding order can be sent directly to the non-custodial parent's (NCP's) employer in another State, without the need to use the IV-D Agency or court system in the NCP's state.
+A procedure where an income withholding order can be sent directly to the obligor parent's employer in another state, without the need to use the IV-D Agency or court system in the NCP's state.
 This triggers withholding unless the NCP contests and no pleadings or registration are required.
 The Act does not restrict who may send an income withholding notice across state lines.
 Although the sender will ordinarily be a child support Agency or the obligee, the obligor or any other person may supply an employer with an income withholding order.
 (See also: Income Withholding; Wage Withholding)

 The paying out of collected child support funds.

-The portion of an employee's earnings that remains after deductions required by law (e.g., taxes) and that is used to determine the amount of an employee's pay subject to a garnishment, attachment, or child support withholding order.
+The portion of an employee's earnings remaining after deductions required by law (e.g., taxes); used to determine the amount of an employee's pay subject to a garnishment, attachment, or child support withholding order.

-The court's decision of what should be done about a dispute brought to its attention.
+The court's decision of what should be done about a dispute.
 For instance, the disposition of the court may be that child support is ordered or an obligation is modified.

 The application of remedies to obtain payment of a child or medical support obligation contained in a child and/or spousal support order.
 Examples of remedies include garnishment of wages, seizure of assets, liens placed on assets, revocation of license (e.g., drivers, business, medical, etc.), denial of U.S. passports, etc.

 The process of proving paternity and/or obtaining a court or administrative order to put a child support obligation in place.

 Family Support Act

-Law passed in 1988, with two major mandates: Immediate Wage Withholding, unless courts find that there is good cause not require such withholding, or there is a written agreement between both parties requiring an alternative arrangement; and Guidelines for Child Support Award Amounts, which requires States to use guidelines to determine the amount of support for each family, unless they are rebutted by a written finding that applying the guidelines would be inappropriate to the case.
+Law passed in 1988, with two major mandates: Immediate Wage Withholding, unless courts find that there is good cause not to require such withholding, or there is a written agreement between both parties requiring an alternative arrangement; and Guidelines for Child Support Award Amounts, which requires States to use guidelines to determine the amount of support for each family, unless they are rebutted by a written finding that applying the guidelines would be inappropriate to the case.

 Federal Parent Locator Service (FPLS)